-When it receives the TLS Certificate message, the client SHOULD verify the certificate and inspect the site identified by the certificate.
+When it receives the TLS Certificate message, the client MUST verify the certificate and inspect the site identified by the certificate.
 If the certificate is invalid or revoked, or if it does not identify the appropriate party, the client MUST NOT send the STUN message or otherwise proceed with the STUN transaction.
 The client MUST verify the identity of the server.
-To do that, it follows the identification procedures defined in [RFC6125].
-Alternatively, a client MAY be configured with a set of IP addresses that are trusted; if a certificate is received that identifies one of those IP addresses, the client considers the identity of the server to be verified.
+To do that, it follows the identification procedures defined in [RFC6125], with a certificate containing an identifier of type DNS-ID or CN-ID, optionally with a wildcard character as leftmost label, but not of type SRV-ID or URI-ID.